Note: This article was originally written in the autumn of 2016

 The word “rigged” to describe an election, however, is of fairly recent usage.
 So far as I have been able to discover it was not used in the 19th century.
 Newspaper writers did describe corrupt schemes having been “rigged up” to sway an election, but did not use the word in quite the sense that it is used today.
 It was once again a battle over who was entitled to vote that propelled “rigged” into the electoral lexicon.

 African-Americans protested in the 1950s and 1960s about elections – and the system – being rigged against them.
-The pro-segregationist George Wallace, whose 1968 third party run for the presidency is often cited as a precedent for Trump’s politics, counter-charged that the 1965 Voting Rights Act (which secured black voting) was “rigging” the process against white people.
-Bernie Sanders, who ran a populist campaign against the “establishment” figure of Hillary Clinton in the Democratic primaries this year, also charged that the system was “rigged”, though he was more likely to use the term to refer to the entire economic system than the electoral process specifically.
+The pro-segregationist George Wallace, whose 1968 third party run for the presidency was often cited as a precedent for Trump’s politics, counter-charged that the 1965 Voting Rights Act (which secured black voting) was “rigging” the process against white people.
+Bernie Sanders, who ran a populist campaign against the “establishment” figure of Hillary Clinton in the Democratic primaries in 2016, also charged that the system was “rigged”, though he was more likely to use the term to refer to the entire economic system than the electoral process specifically.
 Rigging is a seductively easy charge to make because it is almost always used in the passive voice.
 Exactly who is doing the rigging is usually unspecified – the listeners can fill in the blank themselves.